harrellbm/Quartz-Garden/content/A Creature Among Machines.md

 Yet so often alternative anthropological bases belittle or disqualify one metaphor or another as less important because it does not address their chosen primary driver.
 For example, reason and rational thought is not addressed by the metaphor of being built as living stones in 1 Peter 2:4-5.
 In fact it is against and in spite of the logical rejections of humans that God is accomplishing the beautiful construction of His people.

 Having had a taste of application let us now turn to applying this creaturely  anthropology to a long standing philosophical issue and see how it allows us to approach things in a more well rounded and biblically founded fashion.

+# lenses of perception and organization based on universal common characteristics

+Towards a workable perception of humanity

+Since individual parts can get us lost in the forest so quickly

+Starting from clean and clear common characteristics that are true of all humans in every culture and time allow the ability to stay focused on humanity as a whole

+Two main characteristics are:
+- time bound
+- Space bound
+We are always so focused on transcending these boundaries but what if they are a core part of what makes us human and give us meaning

+Maybe see how first commission backs this up or not

+From there jumping into the metaphors that address particular parts of our existence

 # Case Study: The Universal Problem of Internal and External Congruence